 Developing and implementing a regulatory regime requires that information be collected and interpreted.
 This can involve a complex set of actions, such as collection of samples, carrying out measurements in the field and laboratory, data evaluation and environmental modelling.
 To address these issues, the Agency organized a conference in April on 'Environmental Radioactivity: From Measurements and Assessments to Regulation', which brought together experts involved in assessments for both routine and accident situations.

-As a part of its activities to provide Member States with recommended methods for the measurement of radionuclides, the Agency published a comprehensive review of methods for the measurement of polonium-210 (Po-210) in the journal Applied Radiation and Isotopes.
+As a part of its activities to provide Member radionuclides, measurement of the Agency published a comprehensive review of methods for the measurement of polonium-210 (Po-210) in the journal Applied Radiation and Isotopes.
 The Agency also organized a proficiency test on the rapid measurement of Po-210 in water samples, primarily for member laboratories of the network of Analytical Laboratories for the Measurement of Environmental Radioactivity, which is coordinated by the Agency.
 In November, the second worldwide open proficiency test for radionuclides in environmental samples was undertaken.